TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

   result in identical predictions, even though each way results in different values for the coefficients.
 The different ways of encoding the relationship with the coefficients is called the 'contrast' used during the regression (or ANOVA).
-One simple to interpret (though not the default) contrast is the **treatment contrast**.
+One simple to interpret (and the default for unordered factor categories) contrast is the **treatment contrast**.
 In this case, `b0` is the mean of a 'reference' group (say 'A', though we can designate any group), and `b1` is the difference between the mean of group 'B' and the group mean of 'A'.
   Predictions for any observation with group membership 'A' is simply: `y = b0`; while predictions for observations with group membership 'B' will be `y = b0 + b1`.
-In the case of three groups ('A', 'B' and 'C'), we will end up with an estimate of the intercept `b0`, which represents the mean for the first group ('A', though we can specify which group is represented by the intercept), and two additional coefficients, `b1` representing the difference in means between group 'A' and group 'B', as well as `b2`, representing the difference between the mean of group 'C' and the mean of group 'A'.
+In the case of three groups ('A', 'B' and 'C'), we will end up with an estimate of the intercept `b0`, which represents the mean for the **'reference' group** (for instance group 'A', though we can specify which group), and two additional coefficients, `b1` representing the difference in means between group 'A' and group 'B', as well as `b2`, representing the difference between the mean of group 'C' and the mean of group 'A'.
 Now prediction for observations belonging to group 'A' are `y = b0`, predictions for group 'B' are `y =  b0 + b1` and for group 'C', predictions are `y = b0 + b2`.
 That is, each prediction is a horizontal line with an intercept that depends on the group.
+Therefore, the prediction for each group is simply the mean of that group in the training data.

 We are often dealing with response variables whose value depends on more than one explanatory variable.
 For instance, the area of a rectangle depends on not only